jeff-wise/haskell-starter-kit-blog/README.md

   * Optimize the code if the hardware gets expensive.
   * Give it a treat if it does something good.
 (OK, maybe this is just for puppies)

-Unfortunately, no matter how much work you put into taking care of your blog or other web application, it will, from time to time, nip you on the ankle or knock you on your back, leaving a bruise.
-And living as we are in the age before strong AI, it won't love you back.
-That's ok -- you have your own motivations.
-If you're not sure what they are, take a break and have a look around.
-Once you have them, keep them close.
-Deploy your app, take care of it.

-The fun has just begun.

 #### Goals